Scan to download

 Crypto payment project FLUUS announced the completion of $600,000 in Pre-Seed round financing, with participation from FHS Capital, Encryptus.io, and several angel investors.

-It is reported that FLUUS is about to release a beta version, aiming to help more consumers access Web3 services such as token staking and swapping.
+It is reported that FLUUS is about to release its Beta version, aiming to help more consumers access Web3 services, such as token staking and swaps.
 (Source link)